rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 If you consider running a control node on [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) or as an [LXD container](https://linuxcontainers.org/lxd/) on Linux, please be aware that **this is currently unsupported**, due to limitations of the two technologies:

 - In WSL, missing systemd functionality prevents the wireguard interface from starting automatically and prevents snapd from working which in turn prevents the installation of LXD via snap
 - With LXD containers, container nesting prevents the control node from working correctly for some projects.
 One of the roles of a control node is to build container images, which is done on the control node using LXD containers.
-The rollyourown.xyz image building playbooks do not always work reliably with nested containers
+The rollyourown image building playbooks do not always work reliably with nested containers

 It is our goal to eventually support a control node running as a WSL app on Windows or as an LXD container on Linux, to provide a simple and fast setup of a control node.
 We will revisit this if and when the technologies have been updated to resolve these problems.

+If you have successfully used rollyourown automation code on either of these two technologies, please [contact us](/about/contact).

 {{< /highlight >}}